 Orienteering at COAM

 We launched our permanent orienteering course in September 2017.
 The course is available for schools, uniformed groups and general Museum visitors.
-We also offer training sessions to support the use of our orienteering courses.
-These must be pre-booked, please use our Education Contact Form to start this process.

 If you are a confident practitioner then please download the most appropriate map and visit us at your convenience.
 There are three courses, all appropriate for families, general museum visitors, schools, and uniformed groups.